solarwinds/solarwinds-otel-collector-releases/README.md

 # SolarWinds OpenTelemetry Collector
 SolarWinds OpenTelemetry Collector is a distribution of OpenTelemetry Collector with components bundled from [opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-collector/tree/main) and [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib).
-It also contains specific SolarWinds components for easier usage and enhanced metric collection.
+It also contains specific SolarWinds components for easier usage and enhanced telemetry collection.

 ## Installation